federicodangelo/SpaceExplorationGame/docs/ARCHITECTURE.md

 **Avatar Health**: Persistent across planet visits.
 Base 100 HP + `Armor` stat from equipped avatar suit.
 Stored in `PlayerData.AvatarHealth` / `AvatarMaxHealth`.
 Health is synced from the ECS `Health` component back to `PlayerData` each frame and persisted when the player is removed from the simulation (via `DestroyPlayerEntity` hook).

-**Surface Loot Drops**: Destroyed enemies drop credits (fauna: 10–40, bandits: 20–80) with chances for resource drops (30–40%).
-Bandits have a small chance (5%) to drop equipment parts.
+**Surface Loot Drops**: Destroyed pirates drop 20–80 credits with ~40% resource drop and 5% part drop chance.
+Traders drop 10–40 credits with ~60% resource chance.
+Patrols drop nothing (neutral defenders).

 **Avatar Death**: When HP reaches zero:
 - 2.5-second death screen with "YOU DIED" and "RESPAWNING..."